cristianoliveira/parkinlot/COMMENTS.md

 will make the code flexible cause if we decide to change it after will be way easier.

+I used a `Hash` instead of an `Array` for this just for convenience.
+Using a hash we can create the slots with the correct slots number with an array we would have to manage it by the array indexes.

 ### The core

 Since we will have two ways for using the app one as a REPL and one by file